 Make sure you’re aware of what is going on and what’s coming next.
 Think a few steps ahead and try to predict what could go wrong or right and prepare for it.

 Hopefully these tips help you run a successful web project.
 It’s no rocket science, mostly common sense.
 You’re never alone in this process; your team and your client care as much as you do about the project’s success.
 In conclusion, simplifying all of the above: listen to each other, be honest, and do the best you can every day.
-Approaching all our projects this way has worked well for us and will work for you too.
+In software project management, approaching all our projects this way has worked well for us and will for you too.